Facts about migration, integration and crime in Sweden

 Claim: “Integration does not work as well in Sweden as in other countries”

-The high level of labour market participation among those born in Sweden – which is partly due to a high level of employment among women born in Sweden – is one reason why the differences between native-born and foreign-born workers are bigger than those in other EU Member States.
+The high level of labour force participation among those born in Sweden – which is partly due to a high level of employment among women born in Sweden.
+That is one reason why, despite the relatively high level of employment among people born abroad, the difference in employment level between native-born and foreign-born is bigger than in most other EU Member States.
 Sweden has a higher number of refugees than many other EU Member States.
 The causes of migration have an impact on how long it takes for migrants to integrate into the labour market.
 On average, a refugee has a longer path to employment than a migrant worker, for example.
 The level of education of those who immigrate is also an important factor.

 Sweden comes out at the top of the Migrant Integration Policy Index (MIPEX), which compares integration policies in 56 countries.
 The index consists of 167 indicators in eight policy areas: labour market mobility, education, political participation, family reunion, access to nationality, health, permanent residence, and anti-discrimination.
 Sweden scores particularly high on labour market aspects and the rights and measures to which migrants have access.
 The latest MIPEX survey was conducted in 2019.

 In the last few years, the Government has implemented reforms and provided additional funds with a view to improving newly arrived immigrants’ integration into working and community life.
-This includes fast tracks into the labour market for newly arrived immigrants with experience in shortage occupations, an education and training obligation for new arrivals deemed in need of such measures to find a job, and a new regulatory framework clarifying what is required of the individual.
+This includes academic fast tracks into the labour market for newly arrived immigrants with experience in shortage occupations, an education and training obligation for newly arrived immigrants in need of such measures to find a job.
+It also includes an initiative (the Intensive Introduction Year) for newly arrived immigrants which enables participants to take part in a combination of labour market activities and Swedish tuition measures, based on the individual’s needs as well as employers’ needs, at a fast pace.
+The focus is on language training and work practice, but other activities such as shorter courses, validation or matching activities can also be included.
 The Government has also provided additional funds to municipalities and county councils to improve and reinforce their preparedness and capacity to receive newly arrived immigrants.
-Under the act on the reception for settlement of certain newly arrived immigrants, all municipalities are obliged to resettle the new arrivals assigned to them; this aims to ensure that new arrivals can settle more rapidly and begin the process of integration.
+Under the Act on the reception for settlement of certain newly arrived immigrants, all municipalities are obliged to resettle the newly arrived immigrants assigned to them; this aims to ensure that they can settle more rapidly and begin the process of integration.

 Further reading: